Drew Doughty: International play

 In 2006, Doughty played with Team Ontario at the World U-17 Hockey Challenge, finishing fifth, then won a gold medal with the national under-18 team at the Ivan Hlinka Memorial Tournament.
 He participated the 2007 World U18 Championships, scoring five points in six games for the fourth place Canadians, and while he was considered for the Canadian junior team for the 2007 World Junior Ice Hockey Championships, he did not make the cut.
 Doughty was named to participate in the 2007 Super Series, an eight-game tournament against the Russian juniors meant to commemorate the 35th anniversary of the 1972 Summit Series.

 Doughty (number 8) celebrates moments after Sidney Crosby's gold-medal winning goal at the 2010 Winter Olympics over the United States.

 He played in all eight games, recording two assists, as Canada finished the series unbeaten with seven wins and a tie.
 He then earned a spot on the roster for the 2008 World Junior Ice Hockey Championships.
 Doughty was named a tournament all-star, and given the Directorate Award for Best Defenceman after helping lead the Canadians to their fourth consecutive gold medal at the tournament.

 Following his rookie season in the NHL, Doughty made his debut with the senior team, playing in the 2009 World Championships.
 He scored one goal and added six assists in nine games, however the Canadians settled for silver after losing the championship game to Russia, 2–1.
 His strong play in the World Championships earned Doughty an invitation to Canada's summer orientation camp for the 2010 Winter Olympics.
 Doughty earned one of the final spots on the Canadian defence, beating out established players such as Dion Phaneuf, Jay Bouwmeester and Mike Green.
 Doughty became the youngest player to represent Canada in a major best-on-best tournament since Eric Lindros participated in the 1991 Canada Cup at the age of 18.
 He emerged as one of the top defenders on the team, and won the gold medal as Canada defeated the United States in the final game.
 He was on the ice when Sidney Crosby scored the tournament-winning goal in overtime.
 Doughty was a star at the 2014 Winter Olympics, where Canada defended its gold medal title.
 He led the team with four goals and featured prominently on a defensive core which allowed only three goals in six games en route to being undefeated, one of the best team performances in Olympic history.

+On December 31, 2025, he was named to Canada's roster to compete at the 2026 Winter Olympics.